CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: Introduction

+In order to fully exploit the performance of CapsuleBot, we have developed comprehensive dynamics and control systems for both air and wheel modes, based on the bi-copter model and the two-wheel self-balancing robot model.
+A prototype of CapsuleBot has been constructed, and its performance in terms of low power consumption and low noise has been validated through experiments.
+Challenging tasks have demonstrated CapsuleBot's ability to climb steep inclines, fly over cliffs, and traverse rough terrains.

-The main contributions of this paper are summarized as: \begin{itemize} \item A novel compact hybrid aerial-ground robot with two actuated wheel-rotors is proposed and built.
-This robot utilizes a single motor for both the unilateral rotor tilt in the bicopter configuration and the wheel motion in ground mode. \item Comprehensive dynamics modeling and controller design are conducted, encompassing both aerial and ground locomotion. \item Experimental results confirm the performance of CapsuleBot in different modes and demonstrate its high energy efficiency and low noise level in ground mode. \item Two challenging missions are conducted to demonstrate the capabilities of CapsuleBot in traversing regions with different types of obstacles. \end{itemize}
+The main contributions of this paper are summarized as: \begin{itemize} \item A novel hybrid aerial-ground bi-copter robot equipped with two actuated-wheel-rotors.
+The actuated-wheel-rotor utilizes a servo motor and a brushless motor to function as both a tilting rotor in the air and an actuated wheel on the ground. \item Comprehensive dynamics modeling and controller design encompassing both aerial and wheel modes. \item A series of real-world experiments and benchmark comparisons confirm the performance of CapsuleBot, demonstrating its high energy efficiency and low noise levels in wheel mode. \item Two challenging tasks demonstrate CapsuleBot’s capabilities in unstructured environments, including climbing steep inclines, flying over cliffs, and traversing rough terrains. \end{itemize}